Sun & Water Safety Tips for Spring Break & Beyond

 Image Supply/iStock

-In the US, drowning is a leading cause of death for kids, especially if they’re between the ages of 1 and 4 years old.
-The good news is that many of these deaths can be prevented with extra precautions, such a making the pool an off-limits place when a parent or adult isn’t present.
-Install a pool fence or alarm to help child-proof the pool area.
+In the US, drowning is a leading cause of death for kids, especially if they’re between the ages of 1 and 4.
+The good news is that many of these deaths can be prevented with extra precautions, such as making the pool an off-limits place when a parent or adult isn’t present.
+Check that your destination has supervision, a pool fence, or an alarm to help childproof the pool area.

 Sign Up for Swim Lessons